kamrulislam/go-docker-mux-redis-notify/README.md

 - A generic **Router** and **Routes** provided to make the routing process simple for [Mux](http://www.gorillatoolkit.org/pkg/mux)
 - A generic Redis controller (`db.go`) added to add (`AddRecord`) and retrieve (`FindRecord`) record
 - **Single Responsibility Principle**  has been followed.
 All request handler has there separate files.
-- **Notifier** interface has been designed in a way that any concrete implementation  of the Notifier would be able to integrated in easily.
+- **Notifier** interface has been designed in a way that any concrete implementation  of the Notifier would be able to be integrated in easily.
 - A concrete implementation (using SendGrid of Twilio) of email notification has also been provided.